lochrist/spui/README.md

 ### Buzzwords and hype galore

-SPUI is simple to use.
-It is simple and small (about 500 LOC).
-It is blazing fast (tm).
+SPUI is simple, small (about 500 LOC) and blazing fast (tm).
 And it is yet another UI framework.
 This is my rite of passage as a web developer.

 ## Introduction